rabbitmq/rabbitmq-jms-client/README.md

 (c) Pivotal Software, Inc., 2007-2016.

-This package, the RabbitMQ JMS client library, is triple-licensed under the Apache License version 2 ("ASL"), the Mozilla Public License 1.1 ("MPL"), and the GNU General Public License version 2 ("GPL").
+This package, the RabbitMQ JMS client library, is double-licensed under the Apache License version 2 ("ASL") and the Mozilla Public License 1.1 ("MPL").

 See [LICENSE](./LICENSE).